 What is an Au Pair?

 The family benefits because the Au Pair is live-in and flexible.
-She/he will help with the children and with light household chores for about 25-30 hours (35 maximum) per week and can babysit for 2 evenings per week.
+She/he will help with the children and with light household chores (up to 20%) for about 25-30 hours per week including babysitting.

 The Au Pair benefits from the exciting experience of living in a foreign country, learning the language and the culture of that country and is also provided with pocket money of usually £80-£100 per week.
 Additionally, all of our Au Pairs love spending time with children!